What is termux-dialog and how I use it

 Another way I use it is to track my wake up time, which I do daily for more than a year.

 I used to keep this data on a spreadsheet, and then generate charts and calculate a couple of statistics.
-The data was entered mostly from my phone (as I did it just after waking up), so far, in three different ways:
+The data was entered mostly from my phone (as I did it just after waking up), and I have done so in three different ways:

 - Manually appending the data at the end of the rows.

 - Through a heavily scripted spreadsheet I wrote.
-This what I have been using for months and I was happy with it.
+This is what I had been happily using for months.

-- Finally, in the past, I tried Google Forms for a brief while.
+- I also tried Google Forms for a brief while.

 My favourite approach was the second and it worked well.
 However, it still required to open the Google Sheets app, which is too much interface for so little I wanted to do.
 Yes, I had a shortcut for this specific workbook on my home, but the problem remains.